U.S. coronavirus stimulus bill adds billions in support for farmers

 The additional spending authority to CCC, which was replenished already this fiscal year with the current federal budget, could open the door for the Agriculture Department to make a third round of Market Facilitation Program payments, or trade aid, this year.

 Reporting by P.J.
-Huffstutter; Editing by Chris Reese and Richard Chang
+Huffstutter.
+Additional reporting by Tom Polansek in Chicago.; Editing by Chris Reese, Richard Chang and Diane Craft